Zephyranthes minuta

-Zephyranthes minuta is a plant species very often referred to as Zephyranthes grandiflora, including in Flora of North America.
+Zephyranthes minuta is a perennial flowering plant species also referred to as Zephyranthes grandiflora.
 The latter is, however, an illegitimate name because the original author in coining the name Zephyranthes grandiflora listed the older name Amaryllis minuta as a synonym.
 This makes "minuta" the acceptable epithet under the ICN.
+Confusingly, Z. grandiflora is also used as a synonym for Zephyranthes carinata, and this usage is very common in horticultural contexts.

-In the UK it is a recipient of the Royal Horticultural Society's Award of Garden Merit.
+In the UK Z. minuta is a recipient of the Royal Horticultural Society's Award of Garden Merit.

 Description

 Zephyranthes minuta is a bulb-forming perennial with shiny green leaves up to 7 mm wide.
 Flowers in wild specimens are usually pink, funnel-shaped, up to 9 cm long.
 Cultivated specimens are frequently larger, often with extra tepals.

 Distribution

-Zephyranthes minuta is native to Mexico and Guatemala but widely cultivated as an ornamental and reportedly naturalized in Hawaii, the Andaman Islands, the islands of the Southwestern Caribbean (belonging to Colombia, Nicaragua and Honduras), and the southeastern United States (Texas, Louisiana, Mississippi, Georgia, Alabama and Florida).
+Zephyranthes minuta is native to Mexico and Guatemala.

 Chemical composition

 The following compounds are found in this plant: Pancratistatin, Zephgrabetaine, Lycorine, Galanthine, Lycoramine, Hamayne, Hamanthamine, Tortuosine, Ungeremin.